Seitenverzeichnis Site map home Email

 Please take time for daily long walks, which are vital important for Basenjis.

-Love him just like he is, you will have fun with him.
+Love them just like they are, you will have fun with the BASENJIS

-The Homeland of the Rhodesian Ridgeback is South Africa.
+Rhodesian Ridgeback The Homeland of the Rhodesian Ridgeback is South Africa.
 There the Ridgeback were often hold together with Basenjis.
-The personality of both dogs are very similar. dogtime.com/dog-breeds/rhodesian-ridgeback
+The personality of both dogs are very similar.

 My hint for a better understanding for the living with Basenjis are these Books